-Dear Mr. Electrician: I removed the hanging ceiling light fixture in my kitchen and found that the ceiling light electrical outlet box appears to be very loose.
+Dear Mr. Electrician: How do I repair a ceiling electrical box?
+I removed the hanging ceiling light fixture in my kitchen and found that the ceiling light electrical box appears to be very loose.
 Since my new light fixture weighs 18 pounds (double the old fixture) I am nervous about replacing it.
-The existing ceiling light fixture electrical outlet box seems to be mounted on one side to a joist or something, which I cannot see.
+The existing ceiling light electrical box seems to be mounted on one side to a joist or something, which I cannot see.
 Any suggestions?

 Repairing a Loose Ceiling Electrical Box